Semantic-Aware Logical Reasoning via a Semiotic Framework: Conclusion

 \section{Conclusion}

-We present \textbf{LogicAgent}, a reasoning framework designed to address linguistic ambiguity and complex semantic dependencies through structured, multi-perspective reasoning.
-Grounded in semiotic principles, LogicAgent transforms natural language into first-order logic representations and performs reasoning in three stages: semantic structuring of contraries and contradictions, FOL deduction along multiple reasoning paths, and reflective verification to refine conclusions.
-To evaluate reasoning under ambiguity and conceptual variability, we introduce \textbf{RepublicQA}, a benchmark derived from philosophical discourse with context-sensitive, semantically rich propositions.
-Compared with existing benchmarks such as ProntoQA, ProofWriter, FOLIO, and ProverQA, RepublicQA uniquely emphasizes symbolic–semantic alignment under ambiguity, where tool-augmented baselines show limited advantage.
-Experiments demonstrate that LogicAgent achieves the best performance on RepublicQA and also generalizes strongly across other benchmarks.
-These findings confirm both the distinct value of RepublicQA and the effectiveness of semiotic-grounded, logic-aware reasoning.
+We present \textbf{LogicAgent}, a semiotic-square–guided framework that addresses coupled \textit{semantic} and \textit{logical} complexity through multi-perspective analysis and a three-stage process: semantic structuring of contraries and contradictions, first-order logical deduction, and reflective verification.
+To evaluate reasoning under these intertwined complexities, we introduce \textbf{RepublicQA}, a benchmark of abstract propositions with systematically constructed contrary and contradictory forms, offering a semantically rich setting that existing benchmarks (ProntoQA, ProofWriter, FOLIO, ProverQA) lack.
+Experiments show that LogicAgent achieves state-of-the-art performance on RepublicQA and generalizes strongly across four additional benchmarks, demonstrating the effectiveness of semiotic-grounded, multi-perspective reasoning for enhancing LLM logical performance.